 receives a Start of Ranging Compact frame with the Message Control field equal to 0x10 and the value of

-the status field is set as SUCCESS and if any of the NB Channel Map, Management PHY Configuration
+the status field is set as SUCCESS the values of the NB Channel Map field, Management PHY Configuration

 field, Management MAC Configuration field, Ranging PHY Configuration field and Ranging MAC

-Configuration field is not present, the value of the field of the same name from the Advertising Response

-Compact frame shall be used for starting the ranging session, or if no value was given in the Advertising

-Response Compact frame, if applicable the value communicated via OOB methods, or otherwise the default

-value of the field shall be used for the ranging session.
+Configuration field shall be passed to the higher layer.
+If any of the fields is present in both the Advertising Response and the Start of Ranging packet the latter value shall be passed to the higher layer.
+Unless further altered by OOB methods the higher layer is expected to employ the provided ranging configuration values to start the ranging session.

 Apply the same change on p.58 l.23 to 31: